Shared Language and Protected Terms

 Diploma refers to a specific qualification level within the AQF (Levels 5 and 6).
 Only Registered Training Organisations (RTOs) approved by the Australian Skills Quality Authority (ASQA) can award diplomas.
 A diploma typically requires one to two years of full-time study and meets nationally recognised competency standards.
 If your yoga teacher training course is delivered outside an RTO, describing it as a “diploma” is likely to breach regulations, regardless of how comprehensive your program may be.

-Consider instead: certificate of completion, certificate of attendance, or simply describing the training hours completed (e.g., “200-hour yoga teacher training”).
+Consider instead: certificate of completion, certificate of attendance, or simply describing the training hours completed (e.g., “500-hour Yoga Teacher Training Certificate”).

 Postgraduate is reserved for qualifications at AQF Level 8 and above, including Graduate Certificates, Graduate Diplomas, Master’s degrees, and Doctorates.
 These qualifications can only be offered by higher education providers registered with the Tertiary Education Quality and Standards Agency (TEQSA).
 Using “postgraduate” to describe advanced yoga training misrepresents the qualification level to prospective students, even when the training is designed for experienced teachers.